Metal Roofing – The Strongest and Last Roof You’ll Ever Buy

 Then in the early 1960s, the industry brought advancement in styles and color choices.
 Continued improvement in protective coatings and additional color choices have fed the growth in residential housing.
 In recent years, metal roof products have achieved double-digit market share growth.

 Yet, with the continued growth comes the dilemma of finding a qualified metal roof contractor.
-Shingle and metal roofs require different types of installation so it’s important to choose one with metal roof experience.
-Xterior LLC, a home improvement contractor with over 45 years of combined experience, is one such company.
-Providing extensive warranties and 100% satisfaction, we want to be your roofing contractor.
+Shingle and metal roofs require different types of installation so it’s important to choose professionals with metal roof experience.
+Xterior LLC, a home improvement contractor with over 45 years of combined experience in home improvements, is one such company.
+Providing manufacturer’s limited lifetime warranties and 100% satisfaction, we want to be your roofing contractor.

 While metal roofs are expensive, metal panel roofing outlasts asphalt shingles by a significant margin.
 Lasting 40-70 years or more, you’ll be replacing your asphalt roof several times before you need to replace your metal roof.
 Outstanding durability also means you’ll be replacing your metal panels less often.
-Also, if you live in an area with frequent hurricanes, many manufacturers offer warranties covering winds up to 140 mph.
+Also, if you live in an area with frequent hurricanes, a metal roof can withstand hurricane-force winds.
+In fact FEMA has recorded a metal roof withstanding winds of 170 mph!

 Unfortunately, a common myth is that metal panel roofs absorb heat from the sun making your home hotter.
 Whereas asphalt and slate will get hot in the sun, metal panels actually reflect solar heat.
 Thus, you may see a reduction of 10-25% in your cooling costs.
 Finally, many insurance companies will reduce your homeowner’s premium because of the reduced risk of claims.
 In some states, like Texas, a metal roof can even lower your homeowner’s insurance by up to 35%.